Table of Contents

 Pick your outreach channels based on voter preferences

-To strategize voter targeting, your first step would be to classify all voters into different segments.
-Typically, these segments comprise of the following:
+To run an effective campaign and strategize voter targeting, it’s essential to classify all registered voters into key segments through a Voter Identification (Voter ID) campaign.
+Typically, these segments comprise the following:

 - Strong supporter